 In this experiment dry air was blown over the left side of the

-2 the measured 2D moisture distribution is plotted for various times.
+distribution is plotted for various times.

 Figure 2: The 2D moisture distribution as measured during a drying experiment, at 0, 1 ,2 ,3 ,4,8, 16 and 24 h.